 .
 The district will consult with your child’s school before deciding whether your child needs one.
 If the district agrees to an evaluation, it’s responsible for arranging and paying for these tests.

 2. Equitable Services

-If your child qualifies for special education, you can make a choice.
-You can move your child to your local public school so he can receive the full range of special education services.
-Or you can have him stay at the private school and get what’s called “equitable services.”
+If your child qualifies for special education, you have a choice.
+You can move your child to your local public school that has the full range of special education services.
+Or you can have your child stay at the private school and get what’s called “equitable services.”

 Equitable services are paid for by public funding.
-This funding is set aside specifically for students with disabilities whose parents place them in private school.
-But because this funding is limited, your child might receive fewer free services if he attends private school than if he switches to public school.
-For example, he might receive fewer one-on-one sessions with a speech therapist.
+This funding is set aside specifically for students with disabilities whose parents put them in private school.
+But because this funding is limited, kids might get fewer free services if they go to a private school than if they switch to public school.
+For example, they might get fewer one-on-one sessions with a speech therapist.

-If you choose to send your child to private school, the school and the district may create what’s called a “services plan.”
-This written plan is similar to an Individualized Education Program (IEP).
-But a services plan tends to be less comprehensive than an IEP.
+If you choose to send your child to private school, the school and the district may create a

 Private schools may use different hiring standards.
 For example, the staff members at an independent school for students with learning disabilities are likely to have as much training in special education as the staff at a public school.
 But the same may not be true of the staff at, say, a military academy or a parochial school.